PeterDomC/Lifa/README.md

 ```

 <h2>
-  Translating Automata into Regular Expressions and vice versa.
+  Translating Automata into Regular Expressions and vice versa
 </h2>

 Lifa features algorithms for turning regular expressions into automata and automata into regular expressions.